fugishimo/Mastermind/Thoughts.md

 - 4 classes (player, game rules, current player, and and one to wrap them all together into a game)

 ## API for RandomAPI
-- Created another project to test the api out first here's a solution that worked:
+- Created another project to test the api out first here's a solution that worked that i'll implement here:
-- First I had to set up a virtual environment for the project:
+- First I set up a virtual environment for the project:
     - Create a virtual environment (python3 -m venv venv)
     - Activate the virtual environment (source venv/bin/activate)
     - Install the required packages (pip install requests pytest)